lfex/lutil/README.rst

 directory of this project when you run ``make deps``:

 * `LFE`_ (Lisp Flavored Erlang; needed only to compile)
-* `lfeunit`_ (needed only to run the unit tests)
+* `lunit`_ (needed only to run the unit tests)

-lfeunit is not included in the rebar.config file, in order to avoid the circular dependency problem of rebar.
-If you wish to run the unit tests, the ``make check`` target will download and compile lfeunit to avoid the issue with rebar.
+lunit is not included in the rebar.config file, in order to avoid the circular dependency problem of rebar.
+If you wish to run the unit tests, the ``make check`` target will download and compile lunit to avoid the issue with rebar.

 Installation
 ============

-In your ``rebar.config`` file, update your ``deps`` section to include ``lfe-utils``:
+In your ``rebar.config`` file, update your ``deps`` section to include ``lutil``:

 .. code:: erlang

     {deps, [
       {lfe, ".*", {git, "git://github.com/rvirding/lfe.git"}},
-      {lfeunit, ".*", {git, "git://github.com/lfe/lfeunit.git"}},
+      {lunit, ".*", {git, "git://github.com/lfex/lunit.git"}},
       {lutil, ".*", {git, "git://github.com/lfex/lutil.git"}}
     ]}

 Usage
 =====